keenlabs/Keen-Docs/source/getting_started_guide.rst

 Let's get to the heart of it - sending events. :ref:`Events <event-data>` are the actions that are happening in your app that you want to track.
 Events are stored in :ref:`event-collections`.
 We’ll call our new Event Collection "purchases", but you can pick any name that doesn't have spaces or weird characters.

-Let's insert a new "purchase" event into the purchases collection.
+Let's insert a new "purchase" event into the purchases event collection.
 The event should be in `JSON <http://en.wikipedia.org/wiki/JSON>`_ format and look like this example.

 **STEP 1:** Copy this example, paste it into a text editor, and save it as a "purchase1.json".